 Do you have anyone in your family suffering from diabetes?
 It may not be a happy sight.
 Diabetes can indeed be brought under control with the right lifestyle choices.
 It can also be very well treated by eating the right foods – like green vegetables, salmon, jaggery, etc.

-Oh! wait, jaggery?
+Oh! wait, jaggery for diabetes?
 Seriously?
-Is jaggery really good for diabetics?
+Is jaggery good for diabetic patients?

 That’s an important question, believe me.
 A question that warrants a proper answer.